 Group riding connects us in a way that solo riding can’t.
-As a group of bikes rumble through town or across the countryside, each rider is experiencing the same scenery, the same weather, the same road conditions, etc., even as each individual may experience them in a different way.
+As a group of bikes rumble through town or across the countryside, each rider is experiencing the same scenery, weather, road conditions, etc., even as each individual may experience them differently.

-This gives gas stops and lunch breaks a whole new dimension, where riders swap stories that are as fresh as a still-too-hot cup of coffee.
-Fresh perspective is what’s great about group riding.
+This gives gas stops, and lunch breaks a new dimension, where riders swap stories as fresh as a still-too-hot cup of coffee.
+A fresh perspective is what’s great about motorcycle group riding.

 The MSF recognizes the need for key, universal communicative gestures that result in safe, fun, and effective group rides.
 The great news about learning the language of MSF signals is that it’s quick and easy.